yleeyilin/tp/docs/UserGuide.md

 This user guide is designed to help you easily navigate the commands of PoochPlanner and make the most of this tool, whether you are a beginner or an experienced user.

 - If you are eager to get started with PoochPlanner, head over to our **[Quick Start](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#quick-start)** section for easy-to-follow instructions on downloading PoochPlanner.
-- If you are a new user, explore the following sections to familiarise yourself with the basics:<br>
+- If you are a new user, explore the following sections to familiarize yourself with the basics:<br>
     1. **[Navigating the GUI](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#navigating-the-gui)** : Learn about the input box and contact cards.<br>
     2. **[Features](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#features)** : Discover the exciting features waiting for you.<br>
 - If you are an advanced user, dive into our special features to further enhance your experience:
     1. **[Rate](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#rating-a-contact--rate)** : Add performance ratings to your contacts. <br>
     2. **[Pin](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#pinning-a-contact--pin)** and **[Unpin](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#unpinning-a-contact--unpin)** : Keep your frequent contacts accessible. <br>
-    3. **[Sort](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#sorting-the-address-book--sort)** : Organise your contacts based on your preferences.<br>
+    3. **[Sort](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#sorting-the-address-book--sort)** : Organize your contacts based on your preferences.<br>
     4. **[Note](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#adding-a-note--note)** : Add notes to your contacts.<br>
     5. **[Remind](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#viewing-reminders--remind)** : View your contacts with notes containing incoming deadlines.<br>
 - If you want a quick overview of our commands, check out our **[Command Summary](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#command-summary)**.